cysouw/diathesis/text/c11_infinitive.md

 - Den Kuß lasse ich mir gefallen.^[~~DWDS~~: Brief von Irene G. an Ernst G. vom 07.12.1939, Feldpost-Archive mkb-fp-0270]
 - Das Leben läßt sich unsere Eingriffe geschmeidig geschehen.^[~~DWDS~~: Strittmatter, Erwin: Der Laden, Berlin: Aufbau-Verl.
 1983, S. 213.]

-### [ NDL | ANL ] *haben+Infinitiv* Possessor inversive (*Ortspertinenzinversiv*) {#sec:infinitive-haben}
+### [ NDL | ANL ] *haben+In­fi­ni­tiv* Possessor inversive (*Ortspertinenzinversiv*) {#sec:infinitive-haben}

 The construction of a light verb *haben* with an infinitive [cf. @hole2002: 183-185] is attested with various position verbs like *hängen* [@next a].
 Such constructions obligatorily need a location phrase [@next b].
-The hanging object is expressed as an accusative, and the new nominative subject of the *haben+Infinitiv* construction is necessarily the dative possessor of the location [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
+The hanging object is expressed as an accusative, and the new nominative subject of the *haben+In­fi­ni­tiv* construction is necessarily the dative possessor of the location [@next c], see [@sec:prepositions-possessor-of-location-to-dative-experiencer].
 By using this diathesis, the new nominative subject is presented as a curious mix of both being in control and being a helpless experiencer at the same time.
-This diathesis does not invoke the ~~IPP~~ *Ersatzinfinitiv* [@next d].
+This diathesis does not invoke the ~~IPP~~ *ErsatzIn­fi­ni­tiv* [@next d].

 ::: ex
 a.
 Er hat einen Tropfen an der Nase hängen.